From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 170 calories/9.0g fat per portion

-You don't have to ditch all carbs when it comes to dieting and this recipe is the perfect example.
 Serve chunks of crushed new potatoes along with gooey, protein-packed quail eggs and plenty of greens will keep you full until dinner time.
+This salad is best made and eaten on the same day to keep the flavour as fresh as possible.

 Get the recipe: Crushed new potatoes and shoots